Getting Started for TextExpander Admin (Webinar)

 You can toggle it by users.

-Because even the person, the, even the day with the most snippets, if you’re just expanding a single or to a single character or two character snippet 100 times, that’s not saving you as much time as expanding paragraphs or essays, for instance.
+Because even the person, even the day with the most Snippets, if you’re just expanding a single or to a single character or two character Snippet 100 times, that’s not saving you as much time as expanding paragraphs or essays, for instance.

 So you want to look at your timed save, both for evidence and opportunities to increase the return on your investment, there’s also this export option, you can export this information as a CSV.

 Here’s our user activity over this specified time period.

 Here’s a list of the users, along with the number of symbols they expanded and the amount of time they saved, and the last time they expanded a Snippet.
 You can search for Members.